peterstansfeld/palavo/README.md

 This should generate, amongst other files, a `palavo.uf2` file and a `palavo.elf` file.

-To program the RP2350 using the `palavo.uf2` file, put the Pico into boot mode and copy the file onto the drive that appears.
+To program the RP2350 using the `palavo.uf2` file, put the Pico into boot mode and copy the file onto the drive that appears on you  PC.

 To program the RP2350 using the `palavo.elf` file using Openocd and a Raspberry Pi Debug Probe: